MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 `deactivate`

 ## Data
-We have python codes to prepare the data.
+We have python modules to prepare the data.
 The code contains two functions.
 The first function splits the data into training and testing sets.
 The second function normalizes the data.
 The data was very clean from Kaggle.

 >[mlops_team_project/src/preprocess/preprocess.py](mlops_team_project/src/preprocess/preprocess.py)